SunTT-DOC/PremPS/Datasets/S2648/README.md

 PremPS(CV4)(RS2297.txt, MS2297.txt): Predicted changes of unfolding free energy upon mutations by PremPS performing "leave-one-protein-out" cross-validation (in kcal/mol).
 Positive and negative sign corresponds to destabilizing and stabilizing mutations, respectively.

-Resolution: Resolution of the crystal structure (in Å).
+Resolution: Resolution of the crystal structures (in Å).

-METHOD: Experimental method of the crystal structure.
+Method: Experimental method of the crystal structures.

-Aggregate state: The aggregate state of the crystal structure.
+Aggregate state: The aggregate state of the crystal structures.

-weight: Total structure weight of the crystal structure.
+Weight: Total structure weight of the crystal structures.

-Sequence Identity: Sequence identity between target sequences and templates.
+Sequence identity: Sequence identity between target sequences and templates.

 RMSD: The root mean square deviation of the coordinates of all Cα atoms between crystal and modeled structures (in Å).